EvanSkiStudios/Raccoon-Mischief/Features/Features_Latest_.md

 # Features

-## Version 2.0
+## Version 2.0.1
-* Moved Datapack Functionality to Plugin
+* Converted Project from Gradle to Maven

 ## Config.yml
 * Info > provides a string with info about the config file, is unused by pluin so this key can be deleted/changed/ect